 Students choosing the English proficiency may use it with any major or it may become a teaching field in the secondary education concentration.
 Within either of these purposes, students will study grammar, literature, and creative writing with the goal of becoming proficient in each of the areas.

 This course teaches English grammar and foundational writing concepts on a college level.
 Because clear writing is developed through good English basics, this class aids the student in development of clear writing and grammar skills that will be further developed in EN 102.

 EN 201 builds on the previous grammar and composition foundation students received in EN 101 and EN 102.
 Students will review basic elements of grammar and analyze their use in the sentence.
 They will also analyze basic elements of paragraph construction and clear writing skills and implement these components in writing exercises.
 An overview of the development of the English language will also be given.
 PREREQUISITE: EN 101 and EN 102

-This course will evaluate English literature for its style, content, and value in relationship to Christianity.
+This course will evaluate British literature for its style, content, and value in relationship to Christianity.
 The class will give the student an appreciation for the content and literary style of the English writers.
+Prerequisite: None

 This course will evaluate American literature for its style, content, and value, specifically for the Christian student and teacher.
 The class will give the student an appreciation for the content and literary style of American authors.

 This course provides an overview of the various forms of creative writing.
 Students will study and practice a wide variety of creative writing forms, including poetry, short stories, drama, and ministry writing.
 PREREQUISITE: EN 102 and EN 201

 Students in this course will analyze Shakespearean literature through the famous bard’s dramas and sonnets.
 By the end of the course, students will have a comprehensive working knowledge of Shakespeare’s dominating ideas in his works.